StevenSterzik/working-agreement/team-agreements/definition-of-done/readme.md

 - [ ] Documentation is updated
 - [ ] The feature is merged into the develop branch
 - [ ] The feature is signed off by the product owner
+- [ ] Solution should be entirely runnable runnable in the local enviornmnet

 ## Sprint Goal